pasqLisena/pasqLisena.github.io/index.md

     name: 'kFLOW'
     uri: https://anr-kflow.github.io/
 news:
+  -  On May 6ht I will give a talk about [Odeuropa](https://odeuropa.eu/) at the [Essenziarte conference](https://www.essenziarte.it/eventi/quarta-conferenza) in Venice
-  - The [Semantic Methods for Events and Stories workshop](https://anr-kflow.github.io/semmes/) will be held at [ESWC 20223](https://2023.eswc-conferences.org/).
-CfP is out!
+  -  I will be at [ESWC 20223](https://2023.eswc-conferences.org/) co-organising the [Semantic Methods for Events and Stories workshop](https://anr-kflow.github.io/semmes/)
 ---

 <section class="box" markdown="1">